github/docs/content/code-security/dependabot/dependabot-auto-triage-rules/about-dependabot-auto-triage-rules.md

 ---
 title: About Dependabot auto-triage rules
-intro: '{% data variables.dependabot.auto_triage_rules %} are a powerful tool to help you better manage your security alerts at scale. {% data variables.product.prodname_dependabot %}''s default rules are curated for you and filter out a substantial amount of false positives. {% data variables.dependabot.custom_rules_caps %} provide control over which alerts are ignored, snoozed, or trigger a {% data variables.product.prodname_dependabot %} security update to resolve the alert.'
+intro: '{% data variables.dependabot.auto_triage_rules %} are a powerful tool to help you better manage your security alerts at scale. {% data variables.dependabot.github_presets %} are rules curated by {% data variables.product.company_short %} that you can use to filter out a substantial amount of false positives. {% data variables.dependabot.custom_rules_caps %} provide control over which alerts are ignored, snoozed, or trigger a {% data variables.product.prodname_dependabot %} security update to resolve the alert.'
 permissions: 'People with write permissions can view {% data variables.dependabot.auto_triage_rules %} for the repository.
 People with admin permissions to a repository can enable or disable {% data variables.dependabot.auto_triage_rules_short %} for the repository, as well as create {% data variables.dependabot.custom_rules %}.
 Additionally, organization owners and security managers can set {% data variables.dependabot.auto_triage_rules_short %} at the organization-level and optionally choose to enforce rules for repositories in the organization.'
 versions:
   feature: dependabot-auto-triage-rules